 At the UN High Level Meeting on HIV and AIDS in June 2021, vaginal rings were commended in the political declaration leaders signed on the occassion as a recognition of ongoing efforts and as a roadmap and a commitment to the fight against HIV in the last decade towards 2030.

-The Danish AIDS Foundation has worked with IPM for years on promoting the research into microbicides with the aim of developing products that are both affordable and suitable for use by vulnerable populations in developing countries.
-Many pharmaceutical and biotechnology firms recognize the unmet need to develop innovative medical tools that serve vulnerable populations – and IPM offers a partnership platform where that recognition can be turned into tangible, empowering and lifesaving medical solutions.
+AIDS-Fondet has worked with IPM for years on promoting the research into microbicides with the aim of developing products that are both affordable and suitable for use by vulnerable populations in developing countries.
+Many pharmaceutical and biotechnology firms recognize the unmet need to develop innovative medical tools that serve vulnerable populations – and IPM offers a partnership platform where that recognition can be turned into tangible, empowering, and lifesaving medical solutions.

 Awareness of the relevance and results of microbicide research and development as part of the Sexual Reproduction and Health Rights (SRHR)-agenda has increased amongst key stakeholders in Denmark too.